MrPio/Hadoop-Spark-exercises/README.md

-# Assignments-BDA-ML
+# Big Data Analytics Homeworks
-Repository containing the activities carried out for the "Big Data Analytics and Machine Learning" UNIVPM course exercises year 2023-2024
+Repository containing the "Big Data Analytics and Machine Learning" UNIVPM course exercises year 2023-2024

 ## Assignment 1 (Spark)
 This task revolves around the <a href="https://www.databricks.com/it/glossary/pyspark">PySpark</a> framework and consists of implementing 3 queries and executing them in as little time as possible on a large dataset.